mpenet/hayt/README.md

 ## Usage

 This should be familiar if you know Korma or ClojureQL.
-One of the major difference is that Hayt doesn't use macros.
+One of the major difference is that Hayt doesn't exposes macros.

 Some examples: